What is mis-selling? As the name suggests, it involves selling of products by giving false or partial information.

 - Ask for the standard illustration:

 First and foremost, ask the agent for a standard calculation of the plan.
 Many agents tend to offer a handwritten calculation, which can be easily manipulated.
 Hence, it is better to ask agent specifically for the company’s standard illustration of your selected insurance plan to avoid any misguidance.
 You can carry out calculations on the company’s website as well.

 - Clarify doubts:

 Understand what has been included and excluded, the surrender policy, the grace period, etc. Take some time to clarify all your doubts.
 It is advisable to not buy any plan in a hurry.

 Many agents offer to fill the insurance form on your behalf.
 Later, they would just ask for your signature.
 This does reduce your work but may lead to ambiguity and confusion.
 To fully understand the policy, it is better to read all the details and then fill out the form yourself.
 You should be completely aware of the documents you are going to sign.

 To avoid mis-selling, Shriram Life and various other insurance companies call the consumer to ensure that they have understood all the terms of the plan.
 Here you can clarify all the doubts.
 If in case unconvinced, you can return the policy.

 Some of the agents try to lure with unbelievably charming products.
 There are high chances that the agent might be offering a few unrealistic rewards.
 It is better to cross check the product on the website or brochure of the insurance plan.

 - Check the medical requirements:

 While buying a life insurance plan do check whether there is any requirement for your medical details.
-It is seen that some agents skip providing medical details as it leads to delay in buying.
-However, it is one of the most important parts that directly impacts the claim settlement process.
+It is seen that some agents skip providing medical details as it leads to a delay in buying.
+However, it is one of the most important parts that directly impact the claim settlement process.